BlueBrain/hippocampus-model-portal/README.md

-# The Hippocampus Hub Explore
+# The Hippocampus Hub

-The Hippocampus portal is a freely accessible resource, which provides experimental data sets on the multi-scale organization of the rat hippocampus, and resulting computational models.
+[The Hippocampus Hub](https://www.hippocampushub.eu) is a freely accessible resource which brings together free research tools and services, and learning resources for scientists and students interested in the hippocampus.
+It aims to provide a unique resource and bring together those interested in the hippocampus to create an active community.

+## Explore Models

+In this section, you can explore the different stages of our model build and simulation.
+We began by transforming sparse experimental datasets into the dense datasets necessary for building the model.
+Subsequently, each component of the model and the compound network model were subjected to rigorous validation, after which the model was used to make predictions.
+The models presented in this section are a continuation of the pioneering hippocampal research conducted during the 2014-2020 period as part of the Human Brain Project, which was published in Romani et al. (2024).

 ## Getting started